Leonard Paul Blair

-Leonard Paul Blair (born April 12, 1949) is an American prelate of the Roman Catholic Church, serving as archbishop of the Archdiocese of Hartford in Connecticut since December 16, 2013.
+Leonard Paul Blair (born April 12, 1949) is an American prelate of the Roman Catholic Church, who served as archbishop of the Archdiocese of Hartford in Connecticut from December 2013 to May 2024.

 Blair previously served as bishop of the Diocese of Toledo in Ohio from 2003 to 2013 and as an auxiliary bishop of the Archdiocese of Detroit in Michigan from 1999 to 2003.

 Biography

 Early life

 Leonard Blair was born on April 12, 1949, in Detroit, Michigan.
 He first studied at Sacred Heart Major Seminary in Detroit, where he obtained a Bachelor of Arts in History.